felipemarkson/java_web_server/README.md

-# Minimal Java Template
+# Java Web Server Probe

-A minimal template for a quick start with Java on Linux without any IDE or build system.

-## Quick start

-- Clone this repository
+A Java sockets Web Server for learning purposes.

+## How to run it?

-- Download and extract the desired JDK in the `jdk/` folder.
+- Extract the JDK into the folder `jdk`.
 (You can get it from [Adoptium](https://adoptium.net/))
+- Build with `./build.sh`
-- Run `./build_run.sh`
+- Run with `./jdk/bin/java -cp bin/ main.Main`
-- Modify it to your needs 👨‍💻.

 ## Copyright